-The Art and Design curriculum leads to the Associate in Arts (A.A.) degree for students planning to transfer to baccalaureate programs or professional art schools after study at Community College of Philadelphia.
+The Art and Design curriculum leads to the Associate in Arts (A.A.) degree for students planning to transfer to baccalaureate programs or accredited art schools after study at Community College of Philadelphia.
 This curriculum prepares students for either a B.F.A.
 (Bachelor of Fine Arts) or a B.A.
 (Bachelor of Arts) program.

 The curriculum has been designed to be consistent with the foundation program of art schools and art programs at four-year colleges.
 Because transferability is most important, students will develop skills accordingly and also prepare a comprehensive transfer portfolio.